RickWeng/segmenting-clustering-neighborhoods/README.md

 # Segmenting and Clustering Neighborhoods in Toronto
 ## Obtain and Preprocess Postal Codes
+In order to obtain the data that is in the table of postal codes and to transform the data into a pandas dataframe, I firstly scraped the following Wikipedia page: https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M
 ## Get the Latitude and the Longitude Coordinates of Each Neighborhood
 ## Foursquare API
 ## Cluster the Neighborhoods in Toronto